Liberated (video game)

 Liberated is a 2020 action-adventure video game developed by Atomic Wolf and published by Walkabout Games.
 It was released on Nintendo Switch on June 2, 2020, with a version for Microsoft Windows launching on July 30, 2020.
 An enhanced edition released for the Nintendo Switch on December 3, 2020, and for PlayStation 4, Xbox One, and Xbox Series X/S on April 20, 2022.

-The game features hand-drawn interactive art in the style of comic books, with the intent of making the player feel like they're inside an actual graphic novel.
+The game uses hand-drawn interactive art in the style of comic books, with the intent of making the player feel like they're inside an actual graphic novel.
 The story is a tech-noir/cyberpunk thriller about democracy slipping into authoritarianism.

 Reception

 Liberated received mixed reviews from critics.
-On Metacritic, the Nintendo Switch version of the game holds a score of 59/100 based on 33 reviews.
+On the review aggregation website Metacritic, the Nintendo Switch version of the game holds a score of 59/100 based on 33 reviews.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by 33% of critics.
 The game received praise for its art style and music, but received criticism for its gameplay, level design, and poor performance of the Nintendo Switch version.